 If you’re in the process of buying a home for the first time, you probably have some questions about the best way to find and finance your dream home.
 At Better, our goal is to make sure you have the education and support you need – that starts with dispelling some common myths about mortgages and home buying.

 You shouldn’t put less than 20% down

-It’s true that the larger your down payment, the less you’ll need to borrow, which can mean lower payments and more favorable rates.
-Putting down 20% or more also means you won’t need to pay private mortgage insurance (PMI).
+It’s true that a down payment above 20% means you won’t need to pay for private mortgage insurance (PMI).
 That said, for borrowers with great credit and a steady income, putting less than 20% down can be a financially-sound option, allowing you to start investing and building equity sooner.
 In fact, 72% of Better buyers put less than 20% down on their homes.
 At Better, we offer low down payment options starting with as little as 3% down.
 Read more about when a 3-5% down payment isn’t a risk here.

 You can’t get a mortgage if you have student loans

 Haven’t been able to save for a down payment because you’ve been paying off student loans?
 Don’t write off homeownership just yet.
 The other important thing to remember is how lenders view debt.
 Lenders won’t look at how much your total student debt is, but how much you pay each month towards those loans and how your monthly debt compares to your monthly income.
 This article has more tips on getting a mortgage with student loans.

 After the 2008 housing crisis, many buyers were wary of adjustable-rate mortgages (ARMs).
 But if you’re planning on selling (or refinancing) your home within 10 years, opting for an ARM instead of a fixed-rate mortgage could save you thousands.
 It’s more common than you may think.
 According to the National Association of Realtors, homeowners aged 37 years and younger sell their homes after an average of six years.1 Read more about the pros and cons of ARMs here.